 If the vehicle was operated in road salt, clean it with cold water after riding.
-Warm water would enhance the corrosive effects of salt.
+Warm water would enhance the corrosive effects of salt

-Clean the motorcycle. ( p.
-107)

-Clean the brakes.
+- Clean the motorcycle. ( p.
+118) - Clean the brakes.

-- Info After EVERY trip on salted roads, thoroughly wash the brake calipers and brake linings with cold water and dry carefully.
+After EVERY trip on salted roads, thoroughly wash the brake calipers and brake linings with cold water and dry carefully.
 This should be done after the parts are cooled down and while they are installed.

 After riding on salted roads, thoroughly wash the motorcycle with cold water and dry it well.

-Treat the engine, swingarm and all other bright and zinc-plated parts (except for - Treat the engine, swingarm and all other bright and zinc-plated parts (except for the brake discs) with a wax-based corrosion inhibitor.
+Treat the engine, swingarm and all other bright and zinc-plated parts (except for the brake discs) with a wax-based corrosion inhibitor.